HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Method:

 where we design the following new reward components:

-Here, Eq.~\ref{eq:active_reward} incentivizes the $M$ active contact points of the active fingers to remain close to the object by increasing the reward as the distance between the contact points and target object $d_i$ decreases.
-The palm is also a contact point and included in the active contact set, and $\lambda_a \in \mathbb{R}$ denotes a scaling factor.
+Here, Eq.~\ref{eq:active_reward} encourages the $M$ active contact points of the active fingers to remain close to the object by increasing the reward as the distance between them and target object $d_i$ decreases.
+The palm is also included as a contact point in the active contact set. $\lambda_a \in \mathbb{R}$ denotes a scaling factor.
 Eq.~\ref{eq:inactive_reward} discourages inactive fingers $j\in J$ from touching the object by penalizing their contact forces $f_j$ up to a maximum of $\beta_{ina} \in \mathbb{R}$ to preserve these fingers for the next subtask.
 In addition, $r_g$ refers to a general grasping reward, adopted from~\cite{SOPE_2024,qin2022dexpointgeneralizablepointcloud,tao2024maniskill3gpuparallelizedrobotics}, with reaching and lifting rewards.
 Finally, $p_v$ penalizes excessive arm velocity and $p_c$ penalizes collisions with the table.
 The $w_g, w_v, w_c, w_a, w_{ina}$ are scalar weights used to form a weighted sum of the reward components.
-See the appendix for more details.

 To provide diverse starting states for the second subtasks, we train grasping policies using every one- and two-finger combination on the four-finger hand, where selected fingers are designated as active while the remaining fingers are inactive.
 To encourage diverse grasp modalities, we train all grasping policies from two initial hand poses: (1) above the object with the palm facing downward, and (2) level with the object with the palm facing horizontally towards it.
 This results in \textit{nine} unique and feasible finger configurations (see Fig.~\ref{fig:method}).
 We denote the corresponding set of nine grasping policies as ${\mathcal{G}=\big\{\{\pi_i^{(1)}: i \in \{1, \ldots, 9\} \big\}}$.
 We train the grasping policies using Soft Actor-Critic (SAC)~\cite{sac}, but \method is compatible with other reinforcement learning algorithms such as Proximal Policy Optimization (PPO)~\cite{ppo}.